SR33G33/AmazonFakeReviewDetection/README.md

   doubtability score.
 If this score is greater than 32, then the review is marked as fake and vice versa.

 Main:

-  parses the text document into different reviews then loops through and "grades" them

-  finds the percentage of failures and successes
+  parses the text document into different reviews then loops through and "grades" them finds the percentage of failures and successes

-makeReviewListV2:

-  parses the new data set

-processLineV2:

-  helper method for makeReviewListV2

-makeReviewList:

-  actual method that parses text file

-  fun from main

-  scanner, scans each line

-processLine:

-  helper method for makeReviewList

-  changes values to expected data types

-runTest(runs from main):

-  list of all the factors that the code runs through to evaluate if it is real or false
+runTest(boolean output, runs from main): runs all of the doubtability methods for each of the reviews returns a boolean of if our code deems it true or fake

-starRatingDoubtability(star number imput, no output, runs from runTest):

-  adds a doubtability rating of 6 or 3 based on how many stars there are
+starRatingDoubtability(star number imput, no output, runs from runTest): adds to the doubtability based on the number of stars

-  2 and lower, 5 ----> 6

-  3, 4 -------> 3

 lengthDoubtability(text input, no output, runs from runTest):